 There isn’t a board of governors at Metro Prep, and that’s how McKelvey likes it.
 McKelvey hires staff who share his vision of what a great school should be, which he describes as a shared, supportive culture of learning.

-Students at Metro Prep are not required to wear uniforms like other private schools.
+Students at Metro Prep are not required to wear uniforms like some other private schools do.
 Instead, they're encouraged to express themselves as individuals through their clothing, and their voices.

 The staff at Metro Prep appreciate this about McKelvey.
 He walks into classrooms not to check up on the teachers, but out of genuine curiosity about what students are up to.
 He’s even known to engage in debate with students in class.

 Nowhere is McKelvey’s philosophy more apparent than in his own office.
 It’s a cozy space lined with bookshelves and comfy leather couches that encourage guests to stay awhile.
 While for many students in other schools, being called down to the principal’s office is a fear-inducing situation, at Metro Prep, students actually enjoy being called to the principal’s office.
 McKelvey greets students with an open door and often calls students into his office to complement them on their accomplishments or for a genuine conversation about what they’re up to.

 It’s not uncommon to see a group of students gathered outside McKelvey’s office.
 McKelvey is a man who knows every student and what they’re involved in.
 The goal?
 “To let them know that somebody cares about them, that what they do is important.
 And that if you may feel you’re mediocre?
 You’re not mediocre, there’s a talent we haven’t found yet.”